William Fargo: Personal life

-He died on August 3, 1881 after battling an illness for several months.
+He died on August 3, 1881, after battling an illness for several months.
 After his funeral on August 7, 1881, he was buried at Forest Lawn Cemetery.
 At the time of his death, only two of his children were living, Georgia and Helen Fargo.
-William's brother, J.C.
-Fargo, succeeded him as President of American Express after his death.
+William's brother, J. C. Fargo, succeeded him as President of American Express after his death.

 Legacy

-Fargo's wife Anna died in 1890 and their two surviving children lived elsewhere so the Fargo Mansion stood vacant for 10 years.
-It was deemed too expensive to maintain and with no buyer, the mansion was demolished and the block cut into residential lots in 1901.
+Fargo's wife, Anna, died in 1890.
+With their two surviving children living elsewhere, the Fargo Mansion stood vacant for 10 years.
+It was deemed too expensive to maintain and, with no buyer, the mansion was demolished and the block was divided into residential lots in 1901.
 The mansion and estate grounds were only 30 years old.

-Fargo Avenue in Buffalo; the Fargo Quadrangle at the University at Buffalo; and Fargo, North Dakota are named after him.
+Fargo Avenue in Buffalo; the Fargo Quadrangle at the University at Buffalo; and Fargo, North Dakota, are named after him.

 The Fargo Estate Historic District was listed on the National Register of Historic Places in 2016.